robotix/2020.robotix.in/_events/poles-apart.md

 * Make its way down a normal slope to the end.

-**Note:** If at any point the bot drops from the arena, a penalty of 50 percent of the existing points will be made, if the bot wishes to start from the same point.
-Otherwise there is an option for rerun of the bot.
+**Note:** If at any point the robot drops from the arena, a penalty of 50 percent of the existing points will be made, if the robot wishes to start from the same point.
+Otherwise, there is an option for rerun of the robot.

 #### Arenas

-##### Round 1:
+##### Round 1

 **Top View:**![](/img/event/polesapart/image_1.png){:.img-responsive}